 We believe in an anti-racism, anti-oppression approach to our work.
 This means that we are concerned with eradicating social injustice perpetuated by the intersecting and compounding impact of structural inequalities, including, but not limited to, race, national or ethnic origin, sex, gender and gender identity, sexual orientation, age, class, ability, religion or spirituality, immigration or family status, and identities arising from these, on individuals’ and communities’ state of health and well-being.
 Our anti-oppression approach grounds our actions at the individual level, the organizational level and in pursuing positive social changes that will promote health.

-We believe that we must balance our accountability to LGBTQ communities, funding agencies, service providers, staff and other stakeholders.
+We believe that we must balance our accountability to LGBT2SQ communities, funding agencies, service providers, staff and other stakeholders.
 We understand that to serve communities across Ontario, we need to be prudent stewards of our resources and strive to ensure the future sustainability of our services.